astrochun/Zcalbase_gal/Analysis/README.md

     valid_table.make_validation_table(fitspath)
     verification_table = join(fitspath, filename_dict['bin_valid'])
     ```
+    Adds a row to the table of emission line measurements to indicate if there is a detection of OIIIλ[4363].
+    A one represents a detection, while a zero represents a nan-detection.

 6. Calls function to calculate the R value, temperature, and metallicity of the detected lines

     ```python